 You can learn almost anything online – and often for free, too.
 Here are a few popular ways you can upskill online:

-- Free university courses.
-Platforms like Coursera and edX (also known as Massive Open Online Classrooms, or MOOCs) allow you to access university courses for free, which is pretty amazing, as these are the same learning material you’d get if you enrolled as a university student.
-But you’d need to pay a fee to unlock a certification of completion or get access to graded assignments, which could cost US$30 or more per course.
+Free university courses.
+Platforms like Coursera and edX (also known as Massive Open Online Classrooms, or MOOCs) allow you to access university courses for free.
+But you’d need to pay a fee to unlock a certification of completion.
+The same goes for getting access to graded assignments, which could cost US$30 or more per course.

 Putting it into practice

-For example, if you’re a photographer whose goal is to learn how to use Adobe Photoshop to edit images by the end of the month, you could commit to a daily goal of following one Photoshop tutorial for ten minutes every day.
+For example, if you’re a photographer whose goal is to learn how to use Adobe Photoshop to edit images by the end of the month.
+Need more specific goals?
+You could commit to a daily goal of following one Photoshop tutorial for ten minutes every day.

 Ten minutes a day doesn’t sound like much, but it’s easier to stick to compared to committing to a goal of say, two hours a day, right from the start.
 Besides that, small sessions of practice or learning can add up over time.